 The hotel offers two specially adapted rooms, adjoining rooms and family rooms.

-In the original house enjoy one of the six 5 star luxury and recently upgraded feature rooms, with many unusual and traditional features, these rooms are larger and can be ideal for that special occasion.
+In the original house enjoy one of the six luxury and recently upgraded feature rooms, with many unusual and traditional features, these rooms are larger and can be ideal for that special occasion.

 Bar & Restaurant